 Nursing and midwifery are demanding professions, both physically and emotionally.
-You must be of good mental and physical health and have the ability to achieve the required competencies of a nurse/midwife.
+This requires good mental and physical health and the ability to achieve the required competencies of a nurse/midwife.

-You will be required to complete a Medical Assessment Self-Declaration Form and undergo a medical assessment/screening and a vaccination programme, etc. as determined by a HEI/healthcare agency.
+Students will be required to complete a Medical Assessment Self-Declaration Form and undergo a medical assessment/screening and a vaccination programme, etc. as determined by a HEI/healthcare agency.

-You must satisfactorily complete these or other health requirements to commence/continue with the programme.
+Students must satisfactorily complete these or other health requirements to commence/continue with the programme.